Fair Flies – Quality Fly Tying Materials Made To Give New Hope

 This month for Fly Tying Month we are tying TWICE a week along with all our other sales and giveaways!
 Join us every Friday during March to join in on the fun of an extra fly tying tutorial!
 Check out our Bench Guide to learn all the details.

-Continue reading “How To Tie The Chart Baetis: Fly Tying Video”
+Learn More “How To Tie The Chart Baetis: Fly Tying Video”

 Discovery & Recovery: My Fly Tying Story

 I had a bad parachute jump while in the military.
 Long story short – I hurt my knees.
 Fast forward to September of last year – I’m playing in the yard with my son and BAM!
 The doctor said I had complete tears in both quadricep tendons and would require surgery to walk again.
 Turns out it was the recovery process was the worst part!
 They sent me to a nursing home with my legs immobilized and restricted me to a bed, 24 hours a day for 6 weeks.
-Continue reading “Discovery & Recovery: My Fly Tying Story”
+Learn More “Discovery & Recovery: My Fly Tying Story”